danielwrobert/vagrant-LEMP/README.md

 Once you're set up with those, you can download the `Vagrantfile` from this repo, place it in the root directory of your project, and run `vagrant up` from your Terminal application.

 After everything installs, you can run `vagrant ssh`.
 This will shell you in to your local Vagrant instance.
 Have a look around, if you'd like, but the main folder you want to be aware of is the shared directory.
 This directory is shared between your virtual machine and your local project directory.
-In this setup (and the default Vagrant setup) that is the `/vagrant` folder.
+In this setup that is the `/var/www` folder.

 That's all there is to it.
 Now you have a LEMP stack installed in a virtual machine and your local system environment is left untouched!